 Take a look below for some common roles for oral health therapy graduates.

 The Bachelor of Oral Health will not qualify a student to become a Dentist but will allow graduates to work closely with practitioners in clinics and perform a range of specialist tasks.
 You will be able to work independently within the dental team to provide preventive and restorative dental care within the scope of practice of an oral health therapist.

 With dual qualifications in dental hygiene and dental therapy and adult scope of practice, many University of Newcastle graduates are quickly employed.

 The sample job titles listed include a range of opportunities for graduates at degree, honours and postgraduate study levels and may vary based on experience.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
 Below is a sample list of job titles that might be suitable for graduates with the skills gained upon completion of the Bachelor of Oral Health.

 Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.

-UON’s Bachelor of Oral Health Therapy is accredited by the Australian Dental Council.
+The Bachelor of Oral Health Therapy at the University of Newcastle is accredited by the Australian Dental Council.
 Once you graduate, you will be eligible to apply for registration with the Australian Health Practitioner Regulation Agency (AHPRA).

 Oral health therapy students complete a minimum of 500 hours of supervised dental practice during their degree.
 Initially, you will build your skills in our on-campus oral health clinic and simulation laboratory.
 Later in your degree, you will undertake clinical placements in rural and urban regions across NSW.